 Why does your tank of gas cost more?

 If you have a different degree, you’ll need more hours of work experience.
-If you have an Associate’s Degree (minimum 60 hours of interior design courses) or an architectural degree from an accredited school, you’ll need 5,280 hours, or just over 2 1/2 years of experience if you’re working full time.
+For example, if you have an Associate’s Degree (minimum 60 hours of interior design courses) or an architectural degree from an accredited school, you’ll need 5,280 hours, or just over 2 1/2 years of experience if you’re working full time.

 You’ll still get to the same destination, but it will take you a little longer.
-Think of it is a taking a pit stop for snacks and drinks.
+Think of it as taking a pit stop for snacks and drinks.
 In this case, you can’t earn hours while you’re in school, so you’ll have to finish your education first.